Qualcomm's new CEO eyes dominance in the laptop markets

 BRANDING CHALLENGE

 Phone chips accounted for $12.8 billion of its $16.5 billion in chip revenue in its most recent fiscal year.
-Some of Qualcomm's best customers, such as phone maker Xiaomi Corp (1810.HK), are in China.
+Some of Qualcomm’s best customers, such as phone maker Xiaomi Corp, are in China.

 Qualcomm is counting on revenue growth as its Android handset customers swoop in on former users of phones from Huawei, which was forced out of the handset market by Washington’s sanctions.